wireseo/v1/README.md

 ## ✨ Introduction

-Welcome to my personal web portfolio.
 This site is built with Gatsby React & hosted on Netlify.
 You can check out this web portfolio by accessing erynseo.gatsbyjs.io.

 ## 🚀 Quick start